numerous-com/numerous-apps/docs/README.md

 Widgets are the building blocks of the app.
 They are the components that will be used to build the app.
 Widgets are defined in the `app.py` file.

-The concept of the numerous app framework is to support AnyWidget and not have our own widget specification.
-We are adding the minimum amount of functionality to AnyWidget to make it work in the numerous app framework, which is basically to collect widgets, link them with your html template and then serve them.
+The concept of the numerous app framework is to support anywidget and not have our own widget specification.
+We are adding the minimum amount of functionality to anywidget to make it work in the numerous app framework, which is basically to collect widgets, link them with your html template and then serve them.

 To get started, We do supply a set of anywidgets in the numerous-widgets package.
 This package is used by the bootstrap app and will be installed when you bootstrap your app.